JunaidMerchant/NACSMethSem_fMRIprep/README.md

+# BIDS/fMRIprep Tutorial for the Neuroscience and Cognitive Science Methods Seminar at UMD

 Here are all the materials for the fMRIprep tutorial, including materials for: 1) converting dicoms to bids format; 2) running fmriprep on the converted data; 3) running post-prep to get everything to an afni-ready state for modeling!
 Here is a quick description of the files: